yandex-cloud/docs/en/managed-kubernetes/operations/autoscale.md

   1. {% include [terraform-definition](../../_tutorials/terraform-definition.md) %}

      If you don't have {{ TF }}, [install it and configure the provider](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).

-  1. Open the current {{ TF }} configuration file with the node group description.
+  1. Open the current {{ TF }} configuration file describing the node group.

      For more information about creating this file, see [{#T}](../operations/node-group/node-group-create.md).
   1. Add a description of the new node group by specifying the autoscaling settings under `scale_policy.auto_scale`:

      ```hcl